Link Your Talent Management Strategy to Your Business Strategy

 If, for instance, your business strategy calls for a greater focus on the customer, you need customer-facing employees and everyone that supports them focused on delivering relationship-based experiences characterized by long-term individual connections.

 Things will change.
-You need to be prepared to re-think your talent as needs and markets shift.
+You need to be prepared to re-think your management of talent as needs and markets shift.

 The Bottom Line